3d-pli/fastpli/paper/paper.md

 Here, the focus is on the previously developed algorithm [@Matuschke2019], which provides a fast method to generate collision-free results for white matter structures in the brain.

 Different types of simulation for polarized light are for example described in [RamellaRoman2005; @vanTurnhout2009; @Jiang2020].
-However, to our knowledge, none of these techniques have been used to simulate the effects of polarized light on nerve fibers, with the exception of `simPLI` [@Dohmen2015], which is included in this toolbox.
+However, to our knowledge, none of these techniques have been used to simulate the effects of polarized light on nerve fibers, except `simPLI` [@Dohmen2015], which is included in this toolbox.

 # Summary